LINDGRENBA/animal-shelter-ft/README.md

 # Animal Shelter

-#### CSS Cascading and Box Model practice for Epicodus, 05.28.2020
+#### CSS Cascading, Media Queries and Box Model practice for Epicodus, 05.28.2020

 #### By Brittany Lindgren and James Henager

 ## Description

 This project uses the box model and CSS cascading to present different animals for adoption.
+It utilizes media queries to create a responsive website.

 ## Setup/Installation Requirements